 Elegant Bars of Soap That Let You Ignore Liquid Restrictions

 The humble bar of soap.
-It might not rate a spot on your toiletries packing list.
-After all, why bring soap when hotels and vacation rentals provide it for free?
-But trust us, that generic soap bar will suck all the moisture from your body.
-Bringing your own bar guarantees you'll be sudsing up in something agreeable to your skin—luscious, even.
-Not convinced?
-Read on for all the bar soap perks and pointers.
+It might not rate a spot on your toiletries packing list—after all, why bring soap when hotels and vacation rentals provide it for free?
+But trust us, that generic freebie you find in the bathroom will suck all the moisture from your body.
+Bringing your own bar guarantees you'll be sudsing up in something agreeable to your skin—and the planet.

 The Main Travel Perks to Bar Soap

 The airport’s 3-1-1 rule allows for 3.4 ounces max per liquid item, all contained in a one-quart clear bag—and only one bag per person.
 Packing bar soap frees up that valuable space.
 If you’re still not convinced, consider these facts: You use 30% less water when you wash with bar soap instead of liquid soap.
 Liquid soap has 10 times the carbon footprint of bar soap because of its chemical ingredients and wasteful plastic packaging.
 On top of everything, bar soap generally lasts a heck of a lot longer than liquid soap.
 Now that you’re on the bar soap bandwagon, here are some tips for traveling with bar soap and a few of our favorites.

 - Storage is key when traveling with bar soap.
 You may think to just grab a plastic bag and throw it in, but this will become a mess after your first shower.
 Invest in a compact bar soap travel case, like this plastic one with a wooden rack.
 It’s water-sealed, so no gooey soap water will spill into your stuff.